anzusystems/common-admin/docs/editor/extensions/slash-commands/index.md

-# slashCommands
+# Slash commands extension

-## Features
-- When user hits / at empty line, dialog for most common inserts will appear
+- When user hits `/` at empty line, dialog for most common inserts will appear